Documentation Guidelines

 For Students Seeking Accommodations

 The mission of the OAS is to ensure equal access to the college experience by facilitating supportive resources and educational programming to remove barriers from education.
-Sharing your educational experiences helps the OAS understand how you are most affected.
-Providing documentation or additional information is not required but strongly encouraged as it supports the OAS with providing appropriate accommodations and services.
+Sharing your disability and educational experiences by providing documentation or additional information supports the OAS in determining appropriate accommodations and services.
+The more information you share, the more it will help us in working with you.

 Examples Of Helpful Documentation Or Information